 - Improve Flexibility

-- Very safe with low risk of injury and muscle strain – just make sure movements are generally slow, controlled, and rhythmic
+- Very safe with a low risk of injury and muscle strain – just make sure movements are generally slow, controlled, and rhythmic.

 - Can be performed in a shorter time than static stretching

-The stretches below are simple, basic stretches that will fully prepare you for your workout routines or any physical activity.
+The stretches below in quick succession are simple, basic stretches that will fully prepare you for your workout routines or any physical activity.
 Follow them correctly in the order listed one after the other, and your risk of muscle strain or injury is greatly reduced.
 You can go through the entire routine in 1 to 2 minutes.